 For whatever sealer you choose, it is important to understand which degree of protection you can expect for various substances, and for how long.

-– Professional grade high performance sealers such as Omega Concrete Countertop Sealer should provide 1st Degree or 2nd Degree performance for all substances up to 24 hours.
+– Professional grade high performance sealers should provide 1st Degree or 2nd Degree performance for all substances up to 24 hours.

 – Simple and effective sealers should provide 1st Degree or 2nd Degree performance for most substances for at least 1 hour.